Does Dog Anxiety Music Work? (Yes Music for Dogs is a Thing)

 Thunderstorms, fireworks, very loud music and separation anxiety are all culprits that can cause dogs to become nervous and fearful.

-Being left alone for long periods can often cause your pooch to become anxious, aggressive, depressive, or even destructive, ruining your furniture and creating messes in the home.
+Being left alone for long periods can often cause your pooch to become anxious (separation anxiety), aggressive, depressive, or even destructive, ruining your furniture and creating messes in the home.

 If you dog has had trauma in early life (shelter dogs would be a good example of this) it can also have an effect on levels of stress later in life.